node-class-may-2023/ComIT_Node/nodejs.md

 ```

 * In this example we configured a root route
-* Using the reponse `render` method we can send a response to the user
+* Using the response `render` method we can send a response to the user
 * The render method accepts two parameters
   * The first parameter is the template name
   * The second parameter is a JavaScript object where each property will become a template variable